 We package every one of our oil blends in premium glass bottles, topped with a metal dropper and encased in an informative cardboard box.
-Sustainable yet mindful of aesthetics and functionality.

 1. Get Familiar with Your Local Recycling Programs

 Look for the universal recycling label on product packaging.
 If you see products with numbers 1 or 2 printed within the arrow, then they are actually safe to be in your recycling bins with kitchen and household products.
-Making recycling easy peasy.

 2. Alternative Recycling Programs

 Not sure what to do with your empties?
 Brands such as L'Occitane, Josie Maran, Kopari, and Acure; retailers such as Credo Beauty and Nordstrom; and companies such as Unilever (Living Proof, Paula's Choice), P&G (Herbal Essences, Pantane), L'Oreal (Garnier, Maybelline), Clorox(Burt's Bees) are working with TerraCycle to enable consumers to process waste properly.
-With Nordstrom, all you have to do is bring beauty empties of any brand to its locations and receive insider points in exchange.

 3. Get Acquainted with Refillables & Purchase Sustainable Only

-And, of course, the easiest way to be more eco-friendly with your beauty routine is to purchase highly sustainably packaged products - Oil Divine's potent plant-based formulas were formulated to simplify your beauty routine without compromising on visible results, our glass, metal, and paper packagings make sorting and recycling an easy as possible.
+The the easiest way to be more eco-friendly with your beauty routine is to purchase highly sustainably packaged products - Oil Divine's potent plant-based formulas were formulated to simplify your beauty routine without compromising on visible results, our glass, metal, and paper packagings make sorting and recycling an easy as possible.

 4. Know What Cannot Be Recycled